Your friendly and equally inquisitive Planet Natural Blogger gets questions. Sometimes they’re real stumpers. Here’s one:

 We had to think about this awhile.
 We know that the composting process is capable of great things.
-We know that it can help “repair” contaminated soils and prevent toxic runoff into our watercourses; that it can reduce to some degree the toxicity of soils contaminated with chemicial substances such as creosote; that it can even reduce the toxicity of explosive residues of the sort found in dumps on military reservations (but that it leaves behind another problem: mutigenicity).
+We know that it can help “repair” contaminated soils and prevent toxic runoff into our watercourses; that it can reduce to some degree the toxicity of soils contaminated with chemical substances such as creosote; that it can even reduce the toxicity of explosive residues of the sort found in dumps on military reservations (but that it leaves behind another problem: mutagenicity).

 But what happens when genetic plants are composted?
 Will the genetically-mutated materials break down?
 And will any of the components that the mutation generates — say the Bt (Bacillus thuringiensis) that acts as a pesticide in GMO corn — will those be broken down as well?

 The answer is: we don’t know.
 In the search for answers, your Planet Natural Blogger contacted a handful of experts who study compost at major universities and those that replied said pretty much the same thing.
 They couldn’t comment because they’re just wasn’t enough, or any, research.
 One of the more distinguished professors we asked hazarded a guess: that the act of composting would probably take care of any genetically manufactured plant material and would probably compost any by product it produced.
 But he couldn’t say for sure.

 Here’s one study we found that suggests composting will take care of GMOs.
 But again, more study is needed.